 Here is some info about the types of dining places that (might) offer vegan dishes:

 Those are places that indeed serve a diverse range of vegan foods.
 But before ordering at a vegetarian restaurant, ensure that the dishes you order contain no egg or dairy (or honey).

-Those are small and often cheap-priced vegan places available both in urban and rural areas.
+Those are small and often cheap vegan places available in urban and rural areas.
 Usually, they don't have an English (or picture) menu, so it's best to show them pictures of the food you want or learn some Vietnamese names!

 Normal restaurants/ eateries

 Usually, there will be a vegan stall or restaurant inside a temple.
 If not, you can ask the monks for food; they will guide you to the nearest vegan place or offer you vegan nutrition for free.
-Make it clear that you don't want eggs or dairy inside your meal!
+Ensure you don't want eggs or dairy inside your meal!

 The prominent market has a high chance of spotting stalls that sell vegan ones.
 In smaller markets, you can buy easy vegan foods such as steamed sweet potato (khoai lang), steamed cassava (san), boiled glutinous corn (bap ngo luoc), peanuts (dau phong), local leafy cakes, sweet soups (che), sticky rice(xoi), or plain baguettes (banh mi khong).

 Check this article for detailed information about notable vegan/vegetarian restaurants in Ho Chi Minh City.